10 Books to Read This Year (for Grace, Growth & Healthy Boundaries)

 10. Boundaries with Teens – Dr. Henry Cloud (re-read)

 This book gave me language and structure for when parenting feels hard.
-I’m still raising three teens (soon to be four), and I’m coming back to it this year.
+I’m still raising three teens (soon to be four), and I’m coming back to Boundaries with Teens this year.

 Ready to read together?